 It’s not any different at Western Carolina University’s laboratory school that is run in partnership with Jackson County Schools and housed at Smoky Mountain High School.
 The Catamount School has been teaching its sixth, seventh and eighth graders through online instruction.

 “It’s not true school and true instruction, but we’re doing a pretty good job, thanks to our partnership with Jackson County Schools, who have been tremendous in helping not only our students, but also our faculty, with resources,” principal Chip Cody said.

 Prior to the closing of schools, Jackson County Schools provided all students with laptops and now offers IT support to families who need it at home.
-The Catamount School was already using a system called Canvas, an online learning management system similar to Blackboard, which is used at WCU.
+The Catamount School was already using a system called Canvas, an online learning management system.
 That has made the transition to online instruction a lot smoother, Cody said.

 The Catamount School also has managed to deal with most of the families who don’t have internet access.
 Each week, teachers prepare a packet of school work for bus drivers to deliver, along with meals and other resources.
 When the assignments are completed, they return them to the bus driver.

 The struggle comes with not being able to have the personal interaction everyone is accustomed to.
 No amount of Zoom meetings, the online form of communication that has become the norm, can make up for that.

 “I just miss my kids,” said Holly Pinter, a Catamount School math teacher and instructional support liaison.
 “I just really miss seeing them.
 That’s true for our whole staff.
 We’ve had to adjust to new structures and routines.
 I think the clear vibe across all of this is we just miss seeing them.”